 - 176. The Resource Committee reviews insurance arrangements annually.
 They ensure that the sums insured are commensurate with the risks and include cover for the Trust property when off the premises. - 177.
-Trustees have chosen Zurich Municipal to insure the Trust's school on a 3 year basis.
-The contract will be reviewed during 2022. - 178.
+Trustees have chosen the RPA to insure the Trust's schools. - 178.
 Budget holders must ensure all valuables are kept under lock and key when not being used in a supervised manner.